sergiocollado/potpourri/aws_notes.md

 AWS free tier: https://aws.amazon.com/free/

+## Regions and availability zones

+AWS has different locations around the world, where it locates its servers.
+Inside each region, there are several availability zones, in different locations, with different power supplies, facilities ...

-# INTRODUCTION to IAM (Identity and Access Management) and policies
+## INTRODUCTION to IAM (Identity and Access Management) and policies

 IAM provides the right users, the right access, the right resources at the right time.